MicrosoftDocs/appcenter-docs/docs/distribution/stores/googleplay.md

 4. After uploading your package, you can see some details of the application.
 Click **Next**.
 5. Click on **Publish** to push the app to the **Google Play Store**.
 The status for this release on the store details page will show as **Submitted.**
 6. Once App Center has completed the hand-over of the app to Google, the status of the app will change to **Published.** Google could take up to 24 hours to show up the app on the Play store.
-7. In case of a failure with publishing by Google, app owner will receive a notification to the registered google mail.
+7. If there is a failure with publishing by Google, app owner will receive a notification to the registered google mail.

 ## Publish your AAB to the Google Play Store